 On Thursday, October 11, 2018, YES Prep honored accomplished corporate leader Janet Clark at the second annual Leading Houston Forward luncheon co-chaired by Madeline and Drew Masterson and Ann and Richard Vaughan at The Hobby Center for the Performing Arts.

 More than 300 guests attended the event and raised an incredible $870,000 funds to support YES Prep’s 18 campuses across Houston which serve over 13,300 students in grades 6-12.
+Thank you to our generous donors.
+To review a complete list, click here.

 YES Prep was founded in 1998 with the vision that every child in Houston receives equitable access to a public school that delivers an excellent, college-ready education.
 Event Co-Chair and YES Prep Board member Ann Vaughan said, “We support YES Prep because its students are earning college degrees at five times the rates of their peers with similar economic backgrounds.
 Led by CEO Mark DiBella through sound leadership and a committed faculty, YES Prep is having a remarkable impact that spreads wider each year as they strive to increase the number of students from underserved communities who graduate from college prepared to lead.”